Supriyo-Mandal/SDESheetChallenge/Day 4/Find the repeating and missing number/README.md

 ## 📌 Problem Summary

-Given an array of integers, the goal is to find the contiguous subarray with the maximum possible sum.

-Instead of checking every possible subarray, the challenge is to identify the maximum sum efficiently, even when the array contains negative numbers.
+In this problem, one number from the range `1 to n` is missing, and another number appears twice.
+The task is to find both numbers without modifying the original array.
+The challenge is to do it efficiently while keeping space usage low.

 ---

 ## 🤔 My First Thought

-My first instinct was to generate every possible subarray and calculate its sum.
+My first instinct was to count how many times every number appears.

-It felt like the safest way because I'd definitely cover all cases.
-The only issue was that the number of subarrays grows quickly, and recalculating sums again and again seemed wasteful.
+It felt straightforward because once a number appears twice and another doesn't appear at all, the answer is right there.

+Not the most efficient idea, but it was the easiest place to start.

 ---